maxbasic94/CustomCalculator/README.md

 # CustomCalculator

 This application represents simple calculator, which does one operation at a time. \
-You can check how it works here https://custom-calc.netlify.app/
+You can check how it works here: https://custom-calc.netlify.app/

 ## Task